AMLFC Institute Conference registration:

-Refund policy: Conference registrants who purchased their registration on or after September 1, 2020 may cancel if written cancellation requests are received at least 60 days prior to the start (April 20th, 2021) of scheduled programs.
-A credit voucher less 50% of the registration fee will be issued for written requests received up to 30 days prior to the start (April 20th, 2021) of scheduled programs.
-No refunds or credits are issued on cancellation requests received less than 30 days prior to the start (April 20th, 2021) of scheduled programs.
+Refund policy: Conference registrants may cancel if written cancellation requests are received at least 60 days prior to the start of scheduled programs.
+A credit voucher less 50% of the registration fee will be issued for written requests received up to 30 days prior to the start of scheduled programs.
+No refunds or credits are issued on cancellation requests received less than 30 days prior to the start of scheduled programs.
 Refunds shall incur a processing fee of $100.00 USD.

 Complaints should be addressed to Michelle Martin via email at firstname.lastname@example.org.

-The fourth AMLFC Institute Conference will take place on April 21st, 2021 at the JW Marriott Marquis Miami in Downtown Miami.
-This conference will host experts providing practical knowledge for executing or administering AML/CFT/FCP procedures.
+The Sixth AMLFC Institute Hybrid Conference will take place on Wednesday April 12th, 2023 at Kimpton EPIC Hotel, Miami in Downtown Miami.
+This conference will host experts providing practical knowledge for executing or administering AML/CFT/CFP/FCP procedures.

 Attendees are expected from Amsterdam, Anguilla, Antigua and Barbuda, Aruba, Barbados, Belize, Bermuda, Bonaire, British Virgin Islands, Canada, Cayman Islands, Colombia, Costa Rica, Cuba, Curaçao, Dominica, Dominican Republic, Dubai, French Guiana, Grenada, Guadeloupe, Guatemala, Guyana, Haiti, Honduras, Jamaica, Kuwait, Martinique, Mexico, Montserrat, Nicaragua, Panama, Puerto Rico, Saba, Saint Barthélemy, Saint Kitts and Nevis, Saint Lucia, Saint Martin, Saint Vincent and the Grenadines, Saudi Arabia, Sint Eustatius, Sint Maarten, Suriname, The Bahamas, Trinidad and Tobago, Turks and Caicos Islands, United States, United States Virgin Islands United Kingdom, and Venezuela.